SJV-S/OpenCelerator/README.md

 #### Windows

 Windows is very paternalistic.
-Before running the app (and prevent Windows from deleting the file without asking) you need to *either*:
+Before running the app (to prevent Windows from deleting the file without asking) you need to *either*:
 - Option 1: Turn off [real-time protection](https://support.microsoft.com/en-us/windows/turn-off-defender-antivirus-protection-in-windows-security-99e6004f-c54c-8509-773c-a4d776b77960).
 - Option 2: Add an [exclusion](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26) to the folder where you will be running iChart.
 Click [here](https://youtu.be/1r93NtwZt4o) to see how to do it on Windows 10, or [here](https://youtu.be/j2XGZCLL-Is) for Windows 11.